William Holmes (British Army officer): Early life and First World War

-Holmes was educated at Gresham's School, Holt, and the Royal Military College, Sandhurst.
+The son of a doctor from Aberdeen, Scotland, Holmes was educated at Gresham's School, Holt, and the Royal Military College, Sandhurst.
 Upon graduating from Sandhurst, Holmes was commissioned as a second lieutenant into the Royal Welsh Fusiliers on 11 October 1911.
-He served with his regiment, mainly the 1st Battalion, throughout the First World War, during which he was mentioned in despatches four times and received the DSO and bar, and the Italian Silver Medal of Military Valor, commanding his regiment's 1st Battalion on the Italian Front from 1917 to 1918.
+He served with his regiment, mainly the 1st Battalion, throughout the First World War, during which he was mentioned in despatches four times and received the Distinguished Service Order and bar, and the Italian Silver Medal of Military Valor, commanding his regiment's 1st Battalion on the Italian Front from 1917 to 1918.
 He received rapid promotion during the war, being promoted to captain in December 1914, temporary major in May 1916, and ending as an acting lieutenant-colonel, to which he was promoted on 10 December 1918, making him, at the age of just 26, one of the youngest of his rank in the British Army.

 The citation for his DSO reads:

 Between the wars

-In 1921 he served in Waziristan and later returned to the United Kingdom and became adjutant of the 6th Battalion, RWF, a Territorial Army (TA) formation serving as part of the 158th Brigade of the 53rd (Welsh) Infantry Division, from 12 March 1923.
+In 1921 Holmes served in Waziristan and later returned to the United Kingdom and became adjutant of the 6th Battalion, Royal Welch Fusiliers, a Territorial Army formation serving as part of the 158th Brigade of the 53rd (Welsh) Infantry Division, from 12 March 1923.
 He relinquished the appointment on 12 September upon transferring to the East Lancashire Regiment.
 He attended the Staff College, Camberley, from 1928 to 1929, alongside fellow students like Gerald Templer, John Harding, Richard McCreery and Alexander Galloway.

-In 1933 Holmes became CO of the 2nd Battalion, East Lancashire Regiment.
+In 1933 Holmes became commanding officer of the 2nd Battalion, East Lancashire Regiment.
 Promoted to colonel the same year, he was given a general staff position in the Northern Command in 1934 and, promoted to the temporary rank of brigadier on 1 October 1935, was given command of the 8th Infantry Brigade, part of the 3rd Infantry Division.
-On 14 June 1937, at the age of 44, Holmes became the British Army's youngest major-general, and after spending a period on half-pay, on 1 March 1938 got his first divisional command, the 42nd (East Lancashire) Infantry Division, a TA formation.
+On 14 June 1937, at the age of 44, Holmes became the British Army's youngest major-general, and after spending a period on half-pay, on 1 March 1938 received his first divisional command, the 42nd (East Lancashire) Infantry Division, a Territorial Army formation.